BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 From the ML engineering standpoint triangle inequalities are implemented as soft constraints rather than hard constraints.

-We have two triangular inequalities blocks here: multiplicative triangular update and triangular self-attention.
-Initially, multiplicative triangle updates using outgoing/incoming edges were devised as a frugal alternative to triangle self-attention blocks.
+We have two triangular inequalities blocks here: triangle multiplicative update and triangule self-attention.
+Initially, triangle multiplicative updates using outgoing/incoming edges were devised as a frugal alternative to triangle self-attention blocks.
 Either of these modules could be removed, and resulting model still performs well.
 However, it turned out that SOTA is achieved when both modules are kept.